lbain/lucybain/source/blog/2015/10-12-js-new-keyword-and-functions.md

 ---
-title: 'JS: Ways to call functions'
+title: 'JS: new keyword and functions'
 tags: js, interview-questions
+alias : blog/2015/js-ways-to-call-functions/

+description: A look into JavaScript functions with particular focus on the “new” keyword for creating objects from JS constructors.
+keywords: JavaScript, JS, new, object, constructor
 ---

 I’m still slowly making my through the [javascript interview questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions#js), despite having started a new job on JS.
 There's just so much I don’t know!
 Maybe one day I'll actually interview someone with these questions...